robrich/angular-tutorial/src/chapters/chapter05-environments.md

     ng serve -e local
     ```

-1. If the webpack compile was successful, you will now be using the local environment configuration.
+1. If the Angular compile was successful, you will now be using the local environment configuration.
 You will not see any changes at this point since nothing is using those settings.
-We will use them when we create our footer.
+We will use them in the next exercise in our footer.

 <div class="exercise-end"></div>